hbroek/reken/documentation/developer-guide/chapter-4.md

 The `highlight` class will be added to the `<div>` element when the `grade` variable is larger than 8.

-You can add multiple class expressions in one `data-class` by seperating them with a semicolon.
+You can add multiple class expressions in one `data-class` by separating them with a semicolon.

 **Example:**
 ```html